dullroar/ten-steps-to-linux-survival/Step05.md

 \drstd{stdout}

-* ***stderr*** - "error" output, typically to the console in an interactive session (so it can be ard to distinguish when intermingled with *stdout* output).
+* ***stderr*** - "error" output, typically to the console in an interactive session (so it can be hard to distinguish when intermingled with *stdout* output).
 This is file descriptor 2.
 \drstd{stderr}

 **Note:** Those numeric file descriptors will go from being trivia to important in just a bit.

 When a program written in C calls `printf`, it is writing to *stdout*.
-When a `bash` script calls `echo`\drcmd{echo}, it too is writing to *stdout*.
+When a `bash` script calls `echo`, it too is writing to *stdout*.
 When a command writes an error message, it is writing to *stderr*.
 If a command or program accepts input from the console, it is reading from *stdin*.
+\drcmd{echo}

-In this example, `cat`\drcmd{cat} is started with no file name, so it will read from *stdin* (a quite common "UNIX" command convention), and echo each line typed by the user to *stdout* until the "end of file," which in an interactive session can be emulated with `Ctrl-D`, shown as `^D` in the example below but not seen on the console in real life:
+In this example, `cat` is started with no file name, so it will read from *stdin* (a quite common "UNIX" command convention), and echo each line typed by the user to *stdout* until the "end of file, which in an interactive session can be emulated with `Ctrl-D`, shown as `^D` in the example below but not seen on the console in real life:
+\drcmd{cat}

 \drcap{\textit{stdin} and \textit{stdout}}
 ```bash